fcsonline/ferranbasora.com/content/posts/storybook-first/index.md

 I really recommend to you to categorize your components in multiple layers of complexity.
 The first category and the one with most basic components, the one that correspond to _Atoms_ in the _Atomic Design_.

-The list rules below is a recommmendation that only apply for the most basic layer of components.
+The list rules below is a recommendation that only apply for the most basic layer of components.
 For other layers could be convenient not to follow them.

 #### Decoupled components